bryansmullen/fidil/readme.md

 #### Automated Cross Browser Testing

-To test the layout on multiple browsers, [browserstack](https://www.browserstack.com) is used to screenshot how the layout will render on a number of different versions of major browsers, on the more up-to-date operating systems.
+To test the layout on multiple browsers, [browserstack](https://www.browserstack.com) is used to screenshot how the layout will render on several different versions of major browsers, on the more up-to-date operating systems.
 These screenshots are then inspected and the results are once again documented in the [Browser Automated Testing Chart](testing/testing-charts/browser-automated-testing.png).
 The following browsers are tested:

 - Mac OS Catalina Chrome 69
 - Mac OS Catalina Chrome 70